 - In the new window, select “Storage.”

 Again, if you have more than 8 GB of free space on your Mac, you can upgrade to OS X Yosemite.
-If you’re running a little low, check out CleanMyMac - it’ll help you clean up gigabytes of disk space.
+If you’re running a little low, check out this helpful guide — it’ll help you clean up gigabytes of disk space.

 Get more space on your Mac with CleanMyMac

-Plus, it cleans it up all this junk in just one click.
-It’s the fastest, safest way to clean up your entire Mac.
-Download CleanMyMac now and run a scan to see how much junk you can clean up.
+Plus, it cleans up all this junk in just one click.
+It’s the fastest and safest way to clean up your entire Mac.